Stochastic heat differences between many-particle and density field descriptions: Spatiotemporally Discrete model

-\black{ It is also noted that the time evolutions are dictated not only by eq.~(\ref{DB_Q_discrete}) (or eq.~(\ref{DB_Q_rho_discrete})), but also by the specific dynamical dissipation mechanisms.
-Nonetheless, the discussion about the heat difference (eq.~(\ref{heat_heat_relation})) holds regardless of the dynamical mechanisms.
-Thus, the issues about persuading the dynamical mechanisms that meet with the real time evolution should be separated from the argument about the heat difference (eq.~(\ref{heat_heat_relation})). }
+It is also noted that the time evolutions are dictated not only by Eq.~(\ref{DB_Q_discrete}) (or Eq.~(\ref{DB_Q_rho_discrete})), but also by the specific dynamical dissipation mechanisms.
+Nonetheless, the discussion about the heat differences (Eq.~(\ref{heat_heat_relation})) hold regardless of the dynamical mechanisms.
+Thus, the issues about persuading the dynamical mechanisms that meet with the real time evolution should be separated from the argument about the heat differences (Eq.~(\ref{heat_heat_relation})).